pslucas0212/virtwho-customerportal/README.md

 For this tutorial I created a small RHEL VM (1 vCPU wth 2 GB RAM) to host the virt-who daemon.
 This vort-who instance is gathering data from a 3 node EXSi cluster with local credentials.

 ### Installing, configuring and enabling virt-who
-I registered the system with the activation key to Red Hat customer portal.
+I registered the system with an activation key to Red Hat customer portal.
 Remember I have Simple Content Access enabled on my Red Hat customer portal, so I won't be attaching a subscription to this RHEL instance after I register it.

 ```
 # subscription-manager register --org=xxxxxxxxx --activationkey=your_key_here